 These gochujang pork noodles are spicy, filling, and so delicious topped with a quick green onion salad and sesame seeds.
+This dish is made in less than an hour and is one of our favorite dinners!

 These noodles are made with ground pork, ginger, carrot, green onion, and pappardelle noodles for a truly delicious dinner.
+We paired the pork noodles with a simple green onion salad on top because you can’t beat the combination of hot and cold.

 - Gochujang: gochujang adds heat and is the base of this sauce.